… which you’re welcome to take or leave.

 I am a classic over-thinker, over analysing minutiae and worrying about trivia – always have been, but thoughts like this help me recalibrate.

 So why am I talking about the moon?
-Well, I am 59 years of age and if I manage to live the ‘average’ lifespan of a man in UK, which is 81, between now and the day I die, I will only have the opportunity to see the full moon in all its glory around 140 more times.
-(That calculation is based on full moon cycle over the next 22 years, minus meteorological cloud cover data).
-So I stop and look up – every time!
+Well, I am 59 years of age and if I manage to live the ‘average’ lifespan of a man (81 in the UK), between now and the day I die, I will only have the opportunity to see the full moon in all its glory around 140 more times.
+That calculation is based on the full moon cycle over the next 22 years, minus cloud cover (data from various meteorological websites).

 Time is precious

-Full moons aside… I try not to waste a single day or weekend either.
+I try not to waste a single day or weekend either.

 If I’m lucky, I have got just over a thousand weekends left before I ‘pop my clogs’ (well 1,144 to be precise).
 That is why I am always as keen as mustard to get out and do something, listen to live music, meet people, visit somewhere different to take in a view, or travel somewhere further and experience something new.
 We live on an amazing planet and there is so much out there to see and do.
 There is nothing I get frustrated about more than a weekend, or day which is ‘lost’.
 So I set out to “win” them, as much as I possibly can.